hipe-0/piano-harmony-strip/README.md

 ![image](https://github.com/user-attachments/assets/50101862-e52e-4919-b2ba-2cfa712984e7)

-Bill of Material:
+# Bill of Material:
-- 1 sheet of paper (A4 or letter format is ok)
+- a single sheet of paper (A4 or letter format is ok)
 - Cisors
 - Glue
 - a printer
 - a piano or piano keyboard
+- a ruler with milimeter display
+- about 5-15 min of time to assemble (very easy)

+# Improvements and enhancements, maybe for future or alternative versions.
+What do you think?
+- Try this : add the 4 note chords.
+For jazzy sound.
+I have tested the concept it works.
+- Try this : add the suspended chords
+- Try this : add the 6th chords
+- remove the diminished chords for simplicity
+- remove the parallel chords for simplicity
+- black and white strip : I have tried it.
+It works but it's less fun